How Brokers Can Create A Business Plan For Real Estate In 3 Steps

 ➡️ Cold calling

 Additionally, cold calling isn’t just limited to finding clients.
-You’ll also need to regularly call top-producing real estate professionals in order to build relationships with them and entice them to come and work for you.
+You’ll also need to regularly call top-producing real estate professionals to build relationships with them and entice them to come and work for you.

 Here is our step-by-step guide to cold calling: